 Following on from our series on the value of getting things produced, I thought it would be good to consider its benefit in the long-term scheme of things.

 As some of you will know, back in 2019 I wrote, directed and produced a comedy farce and a dark dystopian drama.
 They both played at a west London theatre for four weeks.

 One of the reasons for doing this was

 - a belief in the script that I had written and a sense it deserved to be on the stage

 - a refusal to allow script/production gatekeepers to determine what does and doesn’t get made.

-Now, while as a newbie I imagined a stage writing credit served to look good on my cv, I never thought it would open as many doors as it has – to date, my script has been requested by a film director and TV producer.
-It has also presumably been influential in leading an animation company to contact me.
-Of the three, all have offered me writing projects as a result of that which was written and produced (and I am following up on two of them).
+Now, while as a newbie I imagined a stage writing credit would be a great addition to my cv, I never thought it would open as many doors as it did – to date, my script has been requested by a film director and TV producer.
+It has also been influential in an animation company contacting me (through LinkedIn) to provide a writing sample for their (then) biographical cartoon idea.
+Of the three, all have offered me writing projects and -as a result – I followed up on two of them.